top of page

 Genus Belenois

-A distinctly Afrotropical genus containing 28 species, with one species found in the Oriental region.
-B. aurata although found in the Afrotropical region is also found within the Indian sub-continent.
+A distinctly Afrotropical genus containing 28 species, with one species B. aurata also found in the Oriental region.
 Eight of Uganda's 14 species have been recorded at Semuliki, with B. sudanensis an addition to the published checklist.
-This is not so unusual as this species is recorded both within the Ituri Forest and the DRC section of the Semliki Valley.
+This is not so unusual as this species is recorded both within the Ituri Forest and the DRC Semliki Valley.

 B. sudanensis.jpeg